alexgaarciia/alexgaarciia/README.md

 </div>

 ### 😊 About Me
 Hi, I'm Alex!
-Here's a brief overview of my background and current pursuits:
+Here's a brief overview of my background:

 - 🎓 **Senior** in **Data Science and Engineering** at Universidad Carlos III de Madrid

 - 🧑🏻‍💻 **Researcher** at the [Telematic Engineering Department, UC3M](https://www.uc3m.es/telematic-engineering-department/home)

 - 🧑‍💼 **IT&D Business Partner Intern** at Repsol.

-- 🌱 Trying to learn about **potential applications of AI in healthcare**

 I’m always eager to connect with like-minded individuals or discuss innovative ideas!